 Highly motivated candidates holding a Ph.D. or an M.D./Ph.D. in developmental, cellular or molecular biology are encouraged to apply.
 Please provide three letters of recommendation, CV and a research summary to Swathi Arur, Ph.D.

 The Arur Lab is actively recruiting graduate students interested in developmental genetics or developmental signaling using the model nematode Caenorhabditis elegans.
-Students are always welcome to rotate, and are encouraged to contact Swathi Arur, Ph.D. to discuss the current active projects in the laboratory.
+Students are always welcome to join us for a rotation in the lab, and are encouraged to contact Swathi Arur, Ph.D. to discuss the current active projects in the laboratory.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law.